PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

 Differentiable and non-differentiable arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-How does PennyLane know which arguments of a quantum function are differentiable and which ones are not?
+How does PennyLane know which arguments of a quantum function to differentiate, and which to ignore?

-As a basic rule, **all positional arguments provided to the QNode are assumed to be differentiable by default**:
+For example, you may want to pass arguments as positional arguments to a QNode but *not* have PennyLane consider them when computing gradients.

-However, you may want to pass arguments as positional arguments to a QNode but *not* have PennyLane consider them when computing gradients.
-To accomplish this, all arrays created by the PennyLane NumPy module have a special flag ``requires_grad`` specifying whether they are trainable or not.
+As a basic rule, **all positional arguments provided to the QNode are assumed to be differentiable by default**.
+To accomplish this, all arrays created by the PennyLane NumPy module have a special flag ``requires_grad`` specifying whether they are trainable or not:

 >>> from pennylane import numpy as np
 >>> np.array([0.1, 0.2])